 2. Flexible ownership options

 An LLC allows for a more fundamental approach to business ownership.
 Unlike other business structures, an LLC does not require board meetings, officers or shareholders.
 This allows for much more flexibility in making business decisions and changes.

 3. Personal liability protection

 One of the critical components of an LLC is personal liability protection for the owners.
 Should the business face a lawsuit and judgment, an LLC shields your personal assets from seizure.
-The same umbrella applies to creditors and anyone else who tries to recover money from the business.
+The same umbrella applies to and anyone else who tries to recover money from the business.

 A new business is exciting and offers a wealth of growth opportunities.
 Creating an LLC may give you the simplicity and protection such an endeavor requires.